Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which possible switches should be displayed.
 User has to have access to this offer

 - `toOfferId` - Use to open the switch popup by default.
 It's a ID of Cleeng offer to which user wants to switch.
 - `onCancel` - required when `toOfferId` is provided.
-A function that will be called when the user resigns from the switch
+A function that will be called when the user resigns from the switch.
+This function should, at least, unmount the SubscriptionSwitches component
 - `onSwitchSuccess` - required when `toOfferId` is provided.
-A function that will be called when the switch succeeds and the user will click the 'Back to settings' button
+A function that will be called when the switch succeeds and the user will click the 'Back to settings' button.
+This function should, at least, unmount the SubscriptionSwitches component

+If you are providing the `toOfferId` prop you need to validate if this switch is possible for the customer.
+It is, when <a href="https://developers.cleeng.com/reference/fetch-available-switches">available switches endpoint</a> for `offerId` will return `toOfferId` offer ID in `available` array.

 **Usage sample**